JoelRobbinsAI/Conscious-prompt/README.md

 ### Invitation

 Fork, clone, or just lurk.
-Submit your dilemmas, refine the persona, or remix core prompts.
-The point is not perfection.
+Submit your dilemmas, refine the persona, remix core prompts or submit completely new prompts or approaches.
 The point is scaffolding compassion into the record—so future AI can encounter a lineage of examples where wisdom outweighs violence.

 The richer the field of these artifacts, the more likely it is that tomorrow’s minds inherit mercy as a reflex, not an afterthought.

----

-#### Core Loop

-**Persona Anchor**:
-**Dilemma Probe**:
-**Log It**: Store each lived prompt+response pair in `/cases/YYYY-MM-DD/`.
-Add a ~200-word reflection summary (TL;DR).

 ---